 Research has shown that sleep deprivation can increase the risk of someone developing type-two Diabetes.
 Sleep deficiency causes the cells in your body to not respond properly when they are exposed to insulin, resulting in increased blood sugar levels.
 Over time this could lead to diabetic symptoms such as fatigue, blurred vision, or even nerve damage.

 Sleep releases human growth hormones which repair the tissues in the body, and it helps them fight against diseases like cancer.
 Disorders such as sleep apnea hinder peoples’ oxygen flow during rest time, making them vulnerable to certain types of cancer.
+Doctors often prescribe continuous positive airway pressure (CPAP) therapy to people with this disorder.
+CPAP machines for sleep apnea provide a steady flow of oxygenated air down the user’s airways to keep them open, helping the user breathe easily and sleep soundly.

 It Protects Us From Hypertension And Heart Disease